ansible/ansible/docsite/latest/rst/playbooks.rst

 If there are discovered variables about the system, called 'facts', these variables bubble up back into the playbook, and can be used on each system just like explicitly set variables.
-Ansible provides several of these, prefixed with 'ansible', and are documented under 'setup' in the module documentation.
+Ansible provides several of these, prefixed with 'ansible', which are documented under 'setup' in the module documentation.
 Additionally, facts can be gathered by ohai and facter if they are installed.
 Facter variables are prefixed with ``facter_`` and Ohai variables are prefixed with ``ohai_``.
 These add extra dependencies and are only there for ease of users porting over from those other configuration systems.